Moray Coast Trail

 With its 44 miles of marvellous landscapes, from rugged cliffs, caves and sheltered coves to fishertown harbours and sweeping stretches of sand, this trail is one of Scotland’s best kept secrets.
 Combined with the inland Dava Way, you have a week’s walking as good as anywhere in Scotland.
 This superb guidebook makes the perfect companion to north-east Scotland’s finest long walks.

-There have been three main changes in recent years:
+There have been four main changes in recent years: